 In PBL, community partners play a huge role in the launching and development of the project.
 Their presence and active participation help to make an authentic learning experience for students of all ages.
 Before I started researching PBL, I did not fully grasp the importance of the community partner.
 I thought they came to present a problem to the class and then came to see the final project.
 In reality, the community partner should be as involved as possible.
 Having an outside party actively engaged in the entire process changes the energy inside and outside of the classroom.

 Courtenay and I are working with a local business that specializes in commercial swimming pool design and maintenance.
-Tim Spear, a member of the company and of the Spear family, agreed to be our main contact for the project!
+Tim Smith, a member of the company, agreed to be our main contact for the project!
 I met Tim for the first time at this meeting, and Courtenay met Tim at a kick-off event for the Museum Project.
 At our first meeting without Tim, we had thought about creating a water table exhibit to showcase the movement properties of water; however, we had no idea how to go about starting the project especially because the second graders can’t be using power tools to make a table.

 Link to image above: http://spearcorp.com/